sydni/workshop/README.md

 If you do so, then your first impression of the code will probably be one of relief - it looks remarkably similar to the usual React we've been used to.
 As you now know, that's intentional, and pretty much the whole point of React Native!

 Indeed, it's all there: the familiar `import` statements, `render` calls,`ES6 classes`, as well as the `JSX` we've been dealing with for quite a while.
-You have, though, probably noticed something that's familiar, but seemingly in the wrong place (`CSS` in the same file as `javascript`????? oh the horror :astonished: ).
+You have, though, probably noticed something that's familiar, but seemingly in the wrong place (`CSS` in the same file as `javascript`????? oh the horror :speak_no_evil: ).

 Fear not, we'll get to that in a bit.
 First, though, :rotating_light: **clear the page**.
 We want a blank `index.ios.js` file to work off of.
 No cheating here ;)